 Neuromuscular service (led by Dr Stefan Spinty)

 The regional neuromuscular service at AHCH has expanded very considerably over the years and continues to expand with monthly referrals averaging now 8.6.
 It is now one of the larger paediatric neuromuscular services in this country with a patient caseload of approximately 550.
 The established enthusiastic and comprehensive neuromuscular multidisciplinary team consists of a consultant lead (Dr Spinty), an associate Specialist in neuromuscular diseases, and Neuromuscular Care Advisors, and fully supported by a dedicated neuromuscular multidisciplinary therapy team.
 There are weekly neuromuscular MDT meetings, and eight dedicated weekly neuromuscular clinics including joint specialist orthopaedic, spinal, neuropathy and arthrogryposis clinics.
 There are monthly joint neuromuscular cardiac, endocrine and LTV multidisciplinary meetings and three monthly joint spinal meetings.

 This new service started in 2012 due to the increasing recognition of autoimmune limbic encephalitis.
 Dr Rachel Kneen runs this service with the rheumatology team.
 Dr Kneen also has a clinical and research interest in CNS infectious diseases.
 Liverpool has an international reputation for research into CNS infection and the department is involved with running a course, teaching and different research projects in this area.

-The neurology inpatients benefit from access to a comprehensive range of specialist therapists from physiotherapy, occupational therapy, speech and language therapy, clinical psychology with additional neuropsychological expertise.
+Neurology inpatients benefit from access to a comprehensive range of specialist therapists from physiotherapy, occupational therapy, speech and language therapy, and clinical psychology with additional neuropsychological expertise.
 The educational rehabilitation unit sited within the neurology ward allows assessment and educational re-integration of children following brain injury, including those who have been discharged.